 Like all body tissues our skin is made up of cells: basal cells, squamous cells and melanocytes.

-Skin cancer types are named after the skin cell in which the cancer develops: basal cell carcinoma, squamous cell carcinoma and melanoma.
+The different types of skin cancer are named for the skin cell where the cancer develops: basal cell carcinoma, squamous cell carcinoma and melanoma.
 Carcinoma is another word for cancer.
 Basal cell and squamous cell carcinomas are often grouped together and called ‘common' skin cancers.

 What does skin cancer look like?

 Skin cancer generally stands out as being different to surrounding skin.
 If a spot strikes you as being a bit odd, take it seriously – it is worth getting it checked out .